Keeley Hawes: Career

 In April 2008, Hawes began filming the BBC drama Mutual Friends, and appeared in That Mitchell and Webb Look.
 From 2008 to 2010, she appeared in Ashes to Ashes, the spin-off from the hit BBC series Life on Mars, as Alex Drake, a police officer in London's Metropolitan Police.
 For her portrayal of Alex Drake, Hawes was granted the Best UK Television Actress Award in 2008 by the Glamour Awards.

 In 2009, Hawes portrayed Detective Superintendent Martha Lawson in a six-episode ITV series, Identity.
 The 2010 release of the isometric Tomb Raider spin-off game, Lara Croft and the Guardian of Light, again featured Hawes as the voice of Lara Croft.
 In December of that year, she starred as Lady Agnes Holland in the three-episode relaunch of Upstairs, Downstairs.

-On 25 April 2011, Hawes narrated the documentary Kate and William: A Royal Love Story on BBC One, prior to the wedding of Prince William and Kate Middleton.
+On 25 April 2011, Hawes narrated the documentary Kate and William: A Royal Love Story on BBC One, prior to the wedding of Prince William and Catherine Middleton.
 That June, she also narrated the ITV1 documentary Four of a Kind as part of ITV's Extraordinary Families season.

 Hawes appeared as Catherine Mundi in 2014's fantasy adventure film Mariah Mundi and the Midas Box.
 She also guest-starred in 2014 as Ms. Delphox in the eighth series of Doctor Who, and returned as Lara Croft in the voiceover role for that year's release of the game Lara Croft and the Temple of Osiris.
 Her performance as Detective Inspector Lindsay Denton in the BBC Two drama Line of Duty (2014–2016), was described in The Daily Telegraph as "the performance of 2014", and garnered her a nomination for the BAFTA TV Award for Best Actress.
 In October 2014, Hawes was made an Honorary Graduate by the University of Suffolk.